TerriaJS/cookiecutter-pypackage/README.rst

 * (For Github Pages) Run `make ghp`.
 * Run `tox` to make sure all tests pass.
 * Release your package the standard Python way.
+* If you choose to use Eigen, the extension modules will be built when the package is installed.
+The extension module will be available under `{{ cookiecutter.repo_name }}.ext`.

 .. _Travis-CI: http://travis-ci.org/
 .. _Tox: http://testrun.org/tox/